Essays by Lou Markos

 “Praeparatio Evangelica: Why Christians Should Read the Pagan Classics,” The Journal: A Publication of the Society for Classical Learning, forthcoming in Fall, 2014.

-Review essay of Mackenzie Mulligan’s Simon, Who is Called Peter, forthcoming in The City.
+Review essay of Mackenzie Mulligan’s Simon, Who is Called Peter, The City, Summer 2014.

 Review essay of Roger Lundin’s Beginning with the Word: Modern Literature and the Question of Belief, forthcoming in Christian Scholar’s Review.